section-engineering-education/engineering-education/content/articles/a-look-at-c#-coding-conventions/index.md

 published: true
 url: /a-look-at-c#-coding-conventions/
 title: A look at C# coding conventions
-description: In this tutorial, we will look at the C# language coding onventions that a programmer needs to consider and apply when programming.
+description: In this tutorial, we will look at the C# language coding conventions that a programmer needs to consider and apply when programming.
 author: amos-njoroge
 date: 2021-11-18T00:00:00-12:00
 topics: [Languages]